Let It Snow, Baby... Let It Reindeer

 Let It Snow, Baby...
-Let It Reindeer is the second Christmas album by Christian rock band Relient K.
+Let It Reindeer is the second Christmas album by Christian rock band Relient K. It was released on October 23, 2007, and was produced by Mark Lee Townsend and Matt Thiessen.
+The album peaked at No. 96 on the Billboard 200.

 Release

 On August 22, 2007, Let It Snow, Baby...
 Let It Reindeer was announced for released in two months' time.
-It was released on October 23, 2007, selling 4,500 copies in its first week.
+It was released on October 23, 2007.
+"Christmas comes around every year, so you might as well put the record out every year," Matt Thiessen said of the release.
 The album is a re-release of the band's Christmas EP, Deck the Halls, Bruise Your Hand, but with seven new songs and some other changes, such as track listing and a new ending to one song.
-The details were announced by Jesus Freak Hideout on August 21, 2007, and by IGN around the same time.
-The album peaked at No. 96 on the Billboard 200 list in its fourth week.
+The album was produced by Mark Lee Townsend and Matt Thiessen.
+Guitarist Matt Hoopes said the album features a variety of influences, such as the "jazzy, '50s, dancy kind of feel" on "Sleigh Ride", while other tracks are more rock.